gammaseeker/J-notes/_posts/2019-01-12-cascading-style-struggles.markdown

 ![todo-current]({{site.url}}/{{site.baseurl}}/assets/img/todo-current.png)<br>
 Not very impressive style-wise, but it gets the job done like any todo list app.
 It creates items on the list, and you can delete them when you’ve finished them.
 The improvement I want to make to the frontend of my application is this:<br>
 ![todo-wireframe]({{site.url}}/{{site.baseurl}}/assets/img/todo-wireframe.png)<br>
-So my first move is to reduce the width of the borders of the todo list items and align the input box and add item button with the borders of the items.
+So my first move was to reduce the width of the borders of the todo list items and align the input box and add item button with the borders of the items.
 {% highlight css %}
 #container
 {